mtmiller/octave-test-suite/CONTRIBUTING.md

 # Community

-All project interaction takes place on GitHub.
+All project interaction takes place on GitLab.
+There is a mirror of the project on GitHub as well.
 The project community is essentially the author at the moment.